My research program

 My research is motivated by two questions:

 I also have interests in the relationship between markets and ethics.
-My work on Michael Polanyi and family economics represent attempts to clarify the tradeoffs and complementarities between aggregate economic growth and personal virtue.
+My work on Michael Polanyi and family economics represent attempts to clarify the tradeoffs and complementarities between aggregate economic growth and personal happiness.